yoichimichael/oo-relationships-astronaut-review/README.md

 Our platform is done!
 Let's commit our code again!

-Now one highly requested feature from `Astronauts`s using your app that you plan to paywall ($$$) is to see your fellow shuttle members.
+Now NASA wants to release this app so that their astronauts can use it to see their fellow shuttle members in advance of a mission.
 See if you can implement this method.

-* `Astronaut#fellow_cult_members`
+* `Astronaut#fellow_mission_members`
-  * returns a unique `Array` of astronauts who are in the same cults as you
+  * returns a unique `Array` of astronauts who are on the same mission as you

-A highly requested feature from `Shuttle`s using your app that you plan to paywall ($$$) is to restrict ages for recruits.
+A highly requested feature is to restrict ages for astronauts-- they need to be at least 25.
 See if you can implement this functionality.

 * `Shuttle#minimum_age`
-  * returns a `Fixnum` that is the minimum age required for astronauts joining this cult
+  * returns a `Fixnum` that is the minimum age required for astronauts
-* `Shuttle#recruit_astronaut`
+* Edit `Shuttle#add_astronaut`
-  * takes in an argument of a `Follower` instance and adds them to this cult's list of astronauts
+  * takes in an argument of an `Astronaut` instance and adds them to this shuttle's list of astronauts
-  * NOW this is changed such that if the given `Follower` instance is not of age:
+  * NOW this is changed such that if the given `Astronaut` instance is not of age:
-    * do not let them join the cult
+    * do not let them join the mission
     * print out a friendly message informing them that they are too young
-* `Follower#join_cult`
+* Edit `Astronaut#join_shuttle`
-  * takes in an argument of a `Shuttle` instance and adds this astronaut to the cult's list of astronauts
+  * takes in an argument of a `Shuttle` instance and adds this astronaut to the shuttle's list of astronauts
   * NOW this is changed such that if you don't meet the minimum age requirement of the given `Shuttle` instance:
-    * do not let them join the cult
+    * do not let them join the mission
     * print out a friendly message informing them that they are too young

 Congrats on finishing NASA's mission tracking app for Mars.
 Let's jump on a shuttle and make the first step towards exploring our solar system.